nrwl/workshop-nx-labs/building-blocks-of-ngrx/lab-2.md

   };
   ```

-1. Refactor the tickets state model reducer to work with the tickets object instead of an array of tickets.
+2. Refactor the tickets state model reducer to work with the tickets object instead of an array of tickets.

+  > Sorry, no hints here :-(

-1. Refactor the ticket details component to select the ticket based on the ticket object key.
+3. Refactor the ticket details component to select the ticket based on the ticket object key.

 ```ts
 // file: ticket-details.component.ts